pintub/dataStructure-algo/Graph.md

       - Similar to Dijkstra.
 Differences<br/>
       1. nodeVsDistanceFromSourceMap definition is changed to nodeVsWeightOfSelectedEdge, i.e. Node "i" can have multiple edges connected to it, but only one is selected in final MST. nodeVsWeightOfSelectedEdge[i] <- weight of the edge which is selected in MST connected to node "i"<br/>
       2. Start from any node as compared to start from source in Dijkstra<br/>
       3. Maintain another nodeVsOtherNodeOfSelectedEdge.
-This will help build MST . nodeVsOtherNodeOfSelectedEdge[i]=j & nodeVsWeightOfSelectedEdge[i]=w means, i & j are connected via an edge of weight "w"
+This will help build MST . nodeVsOtherNodeOfSelectedEdge[i]=j & nodeVsWeightOfSelectedEdge[i]=w means, i & j are connected via an edge of weight "w" in final MST
   - Kruskal's Algorithm using Disjoint Set
     - No need of adjacency list, as it uses sorted list of edges
     - Algorithm Steps